-The Western wall has been the center of Jewish spiritual life and yearnings for more than 2000 years.
-It might be the only fragment of the Temple that survived destruction.
+The Western wall has been the center of Jewish spiritual life and yearning for more than 2000 years.
+It is thought be the only remaining fragment of the Second Temple which was destroyed by the Romans.

-The Temple once stood there, and Abraham, the patriarch and a future "father of many nations", came here, to the "land of Moriah" (Gen.22:2) to sacrifice his son Isaac.
+Abraham, the patriarch and a future father of many nations came here to the land of Moriah (Gen.22:2) to sacrifice his son, Isaac.

 The prophet Isaiah exclaims:

-"Even them will I bring to my holy mountain, and make them joyful in my house of prayer: their burnt offerings and their sacrifices shall be accepted upon mine altar; for mine house shall be called an house of prayer for all people."
-(56:7)
+"Even them will I bring to My holy mountain, and make them joyful in My house of prayer: their burnt offerings and their sacrifices shall be accepted upon mine altar; for mine house shall be called an house of prayer for all people" (Isaiah 56:7).

-Even after the Temple was destroyed, the holiness of the place is such that it remains sacred for all humanity.
-Today, people from all over the world visit the Western Wall, to see, feel and pray, to wedge notes between its walls.
+Even after the Temple was destroyed, the holiness of the place is such that it remains sacred for the Jewish people and for all humanity.
+Today, people from all over the world visit the Western Wall, to see, feel and pray, to wedge notes containing prayers within its walls.

 For generations it has silently absorbed the prayers of those near and far.
 This is the most visited site in the Land of Israel.

-Though... one of my American friends upon visiting the site had been asked about his feelings, he answered: "Well, it's felt like talking to the wall..."
+Though... one of my American friends upon visiting the site had been asked about his feelings, he answered: "Well, it felt like talking to a wall..."

-And by the way do not forget to keep in mind the Jerusalem's psychiatrists description of certain symptoms: "When you talk to God it's called a prayer, but when God talks to you it might be a sign of a malady... "
+And do not forget the Jerusalem's psychiatrists description of certain symptoms: "When you talk to God it's called a prayer, but when God talks to you it might be a sign of a malady... " (Jewish humor)